Welcome to the

 Sign Up for SAFE-D Legislative Updates

-In addition to codifying this definition, the legislation would require the White House Office of Management and Budget to issue guidance to federal agencies requiring special districts (including Emergency Services Districts) to be recognized as local governments for the purpose of federal financial assistance determinations.
+- Direct OMB to issue guidance to federal agencies requiring special districts to be recognized as local governments for the purpose of federal financial assistance determinations.
+Federal agencies would have one year to implement OMB’s guidance.

 Special Legislative Panel Calls for More Money for VFDs